 Is PZP Expensive?

-No, a dose of PZP costs $30, compared to the $1,600 it costs to warehouse a horse.
-Not to mention the long-term savings that will be achieved once populations are stabilized.
-AWHC is raising $75,000 to start a PZP program in the Fish Creek HMA in Nevada.
+No, a dose of PZP costs $30, compared to the $2,800 it costs to warehouse a horse for just one year.
 This budget includes startup costs such as training and initial purchase of the dart guns.
 The program costs will be less in the following year.
 Regardless, this figure is far less than the millions that BLM spends on mass roundup, removal, and warehousing of wild horses annually.
 To start, the BLM could spend just 5% of the program budget on the programs it has in place to help with expanding and supporting those.
 Five percent of the program budget dedicated to PZP programs would make a huge difference on the bottom line - fewer horses in long-term holding means less money will be needed for the future care of those horses.

 PZP is “a more affordable option than continuing to remove horses to long-term holding facilities.”